carbonFibreCode/custom-state-management-library/README.md

 State folder contains the MAIN CODE FOR THE STATE MANAGEMENT ENGiNE TO WORK

-AppState holds the providers mapping, to be done by user
+AppState holds the providers mapping, to be done by the Developer using the library

 Rest is providers and UI